cryptofinlabs/bskt-daf/README.md

 The *portfolio data component* allows one or more data managers to regularly select one or more ERC20 tokens and their balances.
 In exchange for this oracle service, data managers receive fees to read the oracle data on chain.
-Thie data manager can also be easily replaced by a community voting mechanism, such as a [token curated registry](https://medium.com/@ilovebagels/token-curated-registries-1-0-61a232f8dac7) (TCR).
+The data manager can also be easily replaced by a community voting mechanism, such as a [token curated registry](https://medium.com/@ilovebagels/token-curated-registries-1-0-61a232f8dac7) (TCR).

 ### Fund Component

 The *fund component* allows anyone to create/redeem fund tokens that reflect the portfolio data component and is ERC20 compliant.
-To create means to exchange underlying tokens for the fund token.
+To *create* means to exchange underlying tokens for the fund token.
-To redeem means to exchange fund tokens for the underlying.
+To *redeem* means to exchange fund tokens for the underlying.

 The fund has three main stages: